SAP-samples/btp-kyma-multitenant-extension/README.md

 - Freedom to use non-SAP frameworks and tools without CAP neither SAPUI5 (but indeed SAP Fiori like UI)

 ## Requirements
-You can find all requirements to execute the tutorial described <a href="documentation/discover/prerequisites/README.md">here</a>.
+You can find all requirements to execute the tutorial described [here](/documentation/discover/prerequisites/README.md).

 ## Where to Start?
 * You want to understand the scenario, the problem statement or the architecture?
-Start with the <a href="documentation/discover/README.md">discover chapter</a>.
+Start with the [discover](/documentation/discover/README.md) chapter.
 * You would like to explore application components?
-Start <a href="documentation/explore/README.md">exploring here</a>.
+Start exploring [here](/documentation/explore/README.md).
 * As developer you want to try it out?
-Start directly with the <a href="documentation/prepare/README.md">preparation steps</a>
+Start directly with the [preparation steps](/documentation/prepare/README.md).
 * Code is your world?
 You don't want to waste time with reading explanations or architecture details?
-Here is the <a href="code/README.md">code</a>.
+Here is the [code](/code/README.md).

 ## Known Issues
 The tutorial is provided on the "as-is" basis.
 Currently, there are no known issues for for the tutorial project.

 ## How to Obtain Support?
-Please check if you find an answer in the <a href="documentation/appendix/troubleshooting/README.md">troubleshooting</a> chapter.
+Please check if you find an answer in the [troubleshooting](/documentation/appendix/troubleshooting/README.md) chapter.

-Create an issue to get support or to report a bug <a href="/issues/new/choose" target="_blank">here</a>.
+Create an issue to get support or to report a bug [here](issues/new/choose).

 ## How to Provide Feedback?
 Have you found the enablement material easy to understand?
 Are you missing something?
 What can we improve?
-Please <a href="/issues/new/choose" target="_blank">share</a> your feedback, so that we can improve the documentation and provide a better material for future stakeholders.
+Please [share](issues/new/choose) your feedback, so that we can improve the documentation and provide a better material for future stakeholders.

 ## What's New
-Check the details of our last releases <a href="documentation/discover/whats-new/README.md">here</a>.
+Check the details of our last releases [here](/documentation/discover/whats-new/README.md).

 ## License
 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the <a href="LICENSES/Apache-2.0.txt">LICENSE</a> file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.